 - Premiums are not connected to interest rates or market volatility

-While the name is similar, Universal life insurance (UL) is different than Guaranteed Universal.
+While the name is similar, universal life insurance (UL) is different than guaranteed universal life insurance.

 Definition: Whole life insurance with flexible premiums and death benefit, and a cash value connected to investments.

 Universal is not commonly purchased by seniors.

 - Considered a form of permanent (whole) life insurance